RamonOpazo/sero/docs/project-trust-session.md

 - Users must establish a Project Trust Session ("unlock project") before performing sensitive actions within a project.
 - Trust is session-scoped, in-memory only, and expires automatically after a short TTL.
 - No plaintext secrets are stored or logged; the password is encrypted locally and only encrypted material is cached.
+- Ephemeral credentials are regenerated per request: the password is kept in memory (TTL) and re-encrypted with a fresh ephemeral public key for each gated operation.
+No key reuse.

 Scope and gated actions
 - Scope: per project (projectId)